airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 `openopen` system call is what handles this.
 It takes the following
 parameters:

--   EAX-INDEXED contains the system call number as usual - 5 in this case.
+-   *%eax* contains the system call number as usual - 5 in this case.

--   EBX-INDEXED contains a pointer to a string that is the name of the file to open.
+-   *%ebx* contains a pointer to a string that is the name of the file to open.
 The string must be terminated with the null characternull character.

--   ECX-INDEXED contains the options used for opening the file.
+-   *%ecx* contains the options used for opening the file.
 These tell Linux how to open the file.
 They can indicate things such as open for reading, open for writing, open for reading and writing, create if it doesn't exist, delete the file if it already exists, etc. We will not go into how to create the numbers for the options until [???](#truthbinarynumbers).
 For now, just trust the numbers we come up with.

--   EDX-INDEXED contains the permissions that are used to open the file.
+-   *%edx* contains the permissions that are used to open the file.
 This is used in case the file has to be created first, so Linux knows what permissions to create the file with.
 These are expressed in octal, just like regular UNIX permissions.[32]

-permissions After making the system call, the file descriptor of the newly-opened file is stored in EAX-INDEXED.
+permissions After making the system call, the file descriptor of the newly-opened file is stored in *%eax*.

 So, what files are we opening?
 In this example, we will be opening the files specified on the command-linecommand-line.
 Fortunately,